Buses in Perth: Central Area Transit

-Central Area Transit (CAT) buses operate in the Perth CBD and Joondalup.
+Central Area Transit (CAT) buses operate in the Perth CBD, Joondalup and on a route (Surf CAT) linking Stirling and Scarborough.
 CAT buses are free.
 Perth CAT buses are funded by the Perth Parking Levy, a parking levy on non-residential parking bays in the City of Perth.
 Joondalup CAT buses are funded by the City of Joondalup and Edith Cowan University and only operate on weekdays.
 There were Fremantle CAT buses which were funded by the City of Fremantle and the PTA.
 On 30 September 2023, the Fremantle CAT was withdrawn.

 High frequency routes

 High frequency bus routes are numbered in the 900s.
 The minimum frequencies required for a high frequency route are every 15 minutes between 7 am and 7 pm on weekdays, every 15 minutes between 8 am and 7 pm on Saturdays, and every 15 minutes between 9 am and 7 pm on Sundays.
 High frequency routes have different coloured timetables to distinguish them from regular routes.